Boxing Gloves (film)

 Boxing Gloves is a 1929 Our Gang short comedy film directed by Anthony Mack.
 Produced by Hal Roach and released to theaters by Metro-Goldwyn-Mayer on September 9, 1929, it was the 90th Our Gang short to be released.

 Plot

 Joe's and Chubby's friendship is tested when their affections for Jean cause the two best friends to fight.
 At the same time, Farina and Harry have been unsuccessfully trying to go into business as fight promoters, and find in Joe's and Chubby's rivalry the ingredients for a perfect boxing match.

 Production notes

 Boxing Gloves is a remake of the 1923 silent entry The Champeen.
-It marks the film debut of Jackie Cooper, who would go on to a successful career both with and after Our Gang.
+It is the final appearance of Joe Cobb and marks the film debut of Jackie Cooper, who would go on to a successful career both with and after Our Gang.

-The third Our Gang sound short, Boxing Gloves was advertised as "all-talking," although much of the film is silent footage without overdubbed sound.
+The third Our Gang sound short, Boxing Gloves was advertised as "all-talking", although much of the film is silent footage without overdubbed sound.
 It is now the earliest Our Gang entry included in the Little Rascals television syndication package.